JeremyOT/Toto/README.md

 * `session.state` - a python dict containing the current state, you must call `session.save_state()` to persist any changes

+To enforce authentication for any method, decorate the `invoke()` function with `@toto.invocation.authenticated`.
+Unauthorized attempts to call authenticated methods will return a not authorized error.

-Method modules can take advantage of [Tornado's][tornado] non-blocking features by setting the optional module attribute `asynchronous = True`.
+Method modules can take advantage of [Tornado's][tornado] non-blocking features by decorating an `invoke()` function with `@toto.invocation.asynchronous`.
 When the asynchronous operation is complete you must call `handler.finish()` in order to finish the request.
 Data can be sent to the client with `handler.write()` and `handler.flush()`.
 Optionally, modules can implement `on_connection_close()` to clean up any resources if the client closes the